 Coming Soon: New and Improved Consultation Request Form

 Our office is creating a more user-friendly method to request consultations with HS IRBs staff.
-Our Consultation & Group Presentation Request page will be updated with the new version soon, but you can continue to use the current version in the meantime.
+Our [Link for document 18204 is unavailable at this time] page will be updated with the new version soon, but you can continue to use the current version in the meantime.

 Consultations provide an opportunity for study teams to meet with an experienced HS IRBs staff reviewer to discuss substantive issues in the development and implementation of research projects.
 Study teams may find consultations especially helpful when planning multisite or complex projects, or when considering making major changes to IRB-approved studies.
 Researchers new to the HS IRBs review process also are encouraged to schedule a consultation before submitting their first IRB application.